Updated: January 2019

 Here we go!

 Snapology literally serves all of Pittsburgh from the South Hills, West Hills, Washington County, Monroeville (and surrounding areas), to the North Hills, including Cranberry, Wexford, Mars, Sewickley, Hampton, West Deer, West View, and Pine.
-You have to be off the grid to not find a location near you.
+The headquarters offers camps at their new larger location in Bridgeville.

 The many different programs accommodate ages from 4-14.

 Prices vary for each program and the amount of days you sign up for.
-For one day options it can be $30.
-For a week (Monday-Thursday or Friday) the prices are $120 or $135 depending on the program and age group.
-For three days (Wednesday-Friday) the price is $115.
-Check out this page if you’re looking for a specific price for program!
+For one day options it can be $35.
+For a full week (Monday-Thursday or Friday) the prices are $139 or $239 for half and full day options respectively .
+For three half days (Fourth of July week) the price is $83.
+Check out this page if you’re looking for a specific price or program!

 You can sign up at any time for even just a single day!
-There is a morning program from 9:00 AM - 12:00 PM or an afternoon program from 1:00-4:00 PM.
+There is a morning program from 9:00 AM - 12:00 PM, an afternoon program from 1:00-4:00 PM or a full day camp.
 Not only do they provide summer camps, but also programs during holidays, spring break camps, and teachers in-service days.
 It’s a HUGE convenience if your child grows to love the camp and you need somewhere to ship them during these days.

 Snapology is probably one of the most enriching summer camps in Pittsburgh you’ll find because there is something for everyone and it’s very educational.
 I mean, how many children love Star Wars and ninjas or would love to design a video game?
 You can’t find this anywhere else!
 I’m a little salty it wasn’t around when I was a kid.